Potiphar's wife

-Joseph Accused by Potiphar's Wife, by Rembrandt van Rijn, 1655.
+Potiphar's Wife, oil on canvas, by Domenico Morelli, 1861.

 Potiphar's wife, also known as Zuleikha (/zuːˈleɪkɑː/ zoo-LAY-kah; זְלִיכָה; زُلَيْخَا), is a figure in the Hebrew Bible and the Quran.
 She was the wife of Potiphar, the captain of Pharaoh's guard in the time of Jacob and his twelve sons.
 According to the Book of Genesis, she falsely accused Joseph of attempted rape after he rejected her sexual advances, resulting in his imprisonment.

 In Genesis she is given no name, but in later medieval Jewish sources and Islamic tradition, she is identified as Zuleikha.
 The story of Yusuf and Zulaikha is a popular one in Islamic literature.

 In Genesis

 The Bible (Genesis 39:5–20) narrates her treatment of Joseph, slave to her husband Potiphar:

 And he left all that he had in Joseph's hand; and, having him, he knew not aught save the bread which he did eat.
 And Joseph was of beautiful form, and fair to look upon.
 And it came to pass after these things, that his master's wife cast her eyes upon Joseph; and she said: "Lie with me."
 But he refused, and said unto his master's wife: "Behold, my master, having me, knoweth not what is in the house, and he hath put all that he hath into my hand; he is not greater in this house than I; neither hath he kept back any thing from me but thee, because thou art his wife.
 How then can I do this great wickedness, and sin against God?"
 And it came to pass, as she spoke to Joseph day by day, that he hearkened not unto her, to lie by her, or to be with her.
 And it came to pass on a certain day, when he went into the house to do his work, and there was none of the men of the house there within, that she caught him by his garment, saying: "Lie with me."
 And he left his garment in her hand, and fled, and got him out. [...]
 And she laid up his garment by her, until his master came home.
 And she spoke unto him according to these words, saying: "The Hebrew servant, whom thou hast brought unto us, came in unto me to mock me.
 And it came to pass, as I lifted up my voice and cried, that he left his garment by me, and fled out."
 And it came to pass, when his master heard the words of his wife, which she spoke unto him, saying: "After this manner did thy servant to me"; that his wrath was kindled.
 And Joseph's master took him, and put him into the prison, the place where the king's prisoners were bound; and he was there in the prison.